 Yaron Adler and Ofer Adler are cousins.
 There are no other familial relationships among our executive officers and directors.
 Yair M. Zadik was appointed to the board by Yaron Adler and Ofer Adler pursuant to provisions of the articles of association in effect prior to this offering, and Tamar Gottlieb was appointed to the board by the board of directors.
 Following the closing of this offering, no shareholder will have special voting rights with respect to the election of directors or otherwise.
-Following the closing of this offering, our board of directors will consist of five directors, two of whom, we believe, qualify as "independent" for Nasdaq Stock Market purposes, and an additional two "external" directors as required under Israeli law, who will also be "independent" for Nasdaq Stock Market purposes.
-The external directors will be elected at a special shareholders' meeting, which we are required to hold within three months of the closing of this offering.
+Our board of directors has appointed Gittit Guberman to the board effective upon the declaration of effectiveness of the registration statement of which this prospectus is a part.
+Upon such declaration, our board of directors will consist of five directors, two of whom, we believe, qualify as "independent" for Nasdaq Stock Market purposes.
+Within three months of the closing of this offering, our shareholders will elect at a special shareholders' meeting an additional two "external" directors as required under Israeli law, who will also be "independent" for Nasdaq Stock Market purposes.

 Yaron Adler co-founded IncrediMail in November 1999 and has served as our Chief Executive Officer and a director since our incorporation.
 He is responsible for our day-to-day operations, business development and the overall management of IncrediMail.
 In 1999, prior to founding IncrediMail, Mr. Adler consulted Israeli start up companies regarding Internet products, services and technologies.
-Mr. Adler served as a Product Manager from 1997 to 1999, and as a software engineer from 1994 to 1997, at Technologies Ltd., a software company that develops and markets production-engineering solutions to complex automated manufacturing lines that fill the gap between product design and production.
+Mr. Adler served as a Product Manager from 1997 to 1999, and as a software engineer from 1994 to 1997, at Tecnomatix Technologies Ltd., a software company that develops and markets production-engineering solutions to complex automated manufacturing lines that fill the gap between product design and production.
 In 1993, Mr. Adler held a software engineer position at Intel Israel.
 He has a B.A. in computer sciences and economics from Tel-Aviv University.